By Jodie Kieliszewski

 Our next experiment was to show the rapid evolution of hydrogen peroxide using potassium iodide.
 For this experiment, we took 20 mL of hydrogen peroxide and added 5mL of any type of dish soap and food coloring.
 We then added 5mL of a 5M solution of potassium iodide.
 The iodide in the solution quickly strips off the extra oxygen for the peroxide and bubbles out with the soap.
 The food coloring makes a cool looking foam monster.

-Every party needs some homemade slime, which is the polymerization of polyvinyl acetate.
+Every list of science-based educational activities for kids needs to have homemade slime, which is the polymerization of polyvinyl acetate.
 This experiment is always a hit with just about any age group and is easy and inexpensive.
 For the experiment, we used 1/2 cup of Elmer’s School Glue and added it to 1/2 cup of water and some food coloring.
 We stirred the mixture with craft sticks.
 Once it was homogeneous, we added 1 cup of a borax solution that was made by adding 1 tsp of borax to one cup of water.

 Slime time!
 Using their fingers, they kneaded the mixture until the polymerization took place.
 The borax cross-linked the polyvinyl acetate molecules to form a mass of slime.